pmilinr/DS512-513/README.md

 ---
 **5.Are price-sensitive customers (high ADR or discounts) more likely to cancel?**

-Visualization:
+**Visualization: **
-1.Bar chart showing average ADR for each cancellation group 2.Boxplot + histogram for ADR distribution
+1. Bar chart showing average ADR for each cancellation group
+2. Boxplot + histogram for ADR distribution

 ![ADR_cancel](img/ADR_cancel.jpg)

 **Key Findings:**
-1.Canceled bookings have ~18% higher ADR.
+1. Canceled bookings have ~18% higher ADR.
 2. High-value bookings (ADR > 400) appear mostly in the canceled group.
 3. The median ADR levels are broadly comparable between canceled and non-canceled bookings.
 4. Some high-value bookings are more likely to be canceled.